top of page

 In the lead up to the Global Climate Strike on Sept.
 15, we invite you to celebrate, support and amplify youth-led climate action.
 Our Youth Climate Week of Action offers an engaging series of workshops, webinars and activities all about challenging business as usual in order to address the climate crisis.
 We as a generation need to stand up for our future: fight against the fossil fuel industry, resist the development of new pipelines & extractivist practices, and confront false solutions powered by green capitalism.

-Sign up for our week of programing in the lead up to the Global Strike to End Fossil Fuels.
+Sign up for our week of programming in the lead up to the Global Strike to End Fossil Fuels.

 Webinars & Workshops — Sign up free to join us using the form above!
 All events on Zoom.